4. Writing and managing content

 Correct mistakes and post updates

 Mistakes are inevitable.
 You might discover them yourself or readers may highlight them.
 Correcting them adds credibility to your blog and makes it look more professional.
-If possible leave the original entry intact and make corrections by adding extra material.
-Try to avoid rewriting or deleting posts, since others may rely on them via links.
+If possible, leave the original entry intact and make corrections by adding extra material.
+Retrospectively deleting text from a blog entry is frowned on, as this may make some of the comments users have posted to your initial article look out of place.
+Consider using strikeout formatting (

 Identify yourself and be available